mono/website/docs/tools+libraries/tools/gendarme/faq.md

 Some of [Gendarme](/docs/tools+libraries/tools/gendarme/)'s rules are better suited in early stage of projects (e.g. design rules).
 Others can be useful anytime (e.g. bad practice) and some are better suited when the project is stable enough to be released.
 So you'll gain more if you start using [Gendarme](/docs/tools+libraries/tools/gendarme/) early but you can still benefit from it anytime.

-I maintain of old code base.
+I maintain an old code base.
 Is it too late to start using Gendarme ?
 ---------------------------------------------------------------------

 No, but at this stage you might want to consider using a subset of the rules that won't break binary compatibility of your assemblies.